sandeepgrandhe/Sandeep-Motel/README.md

 Project Title : SANDEEP MOTEL

-Problem Statement/Opportunity :  Saneep motel The primary purpose of hotels is to provide travelers with shelter, food, refreshment, and health  services,
+Problem Statement/Opportunity :  Saneep motel primary purpose of hotels is to provide travelers with shelter, food, refreshment, and health  services,

 Project Description           :  Best hotel Will give the Best health Results.